perksadam/grad-academy-2016/angular-lab/lab-6/README.md

 Inject the $http service.
 You will use this service to make requests to the slack API.

 Update the *getMessages* method to take a *channelId* parameter.
 We will use this channelId when calling slack's [channels.history](https://api.slack.com/methods/channels.history) endpoint.
+Limit the number of messages returned from the api to 10.

 ```javascript
 function getMessages(channelId){